SCENE 01 / THERMAL IMAGING

 Is thermal footage useful for documentaries?

+Here is what that looks like on the ground.
 Thermal adds a unique perspective to documentaries shot in the Netherlands—revealing precision lithography processes inside ASML's Eindhoven facilities, capturing the heat output of Rotterdam's vast port logistics and oil terminals, or visualizing the thermal management of the Westland greenhouse complex feeding much of Europe.

 Can thermal footage be composited?

 Yes, thermal footage can be composited with visible light footage or used as creative elements.
-Post-production can enhance thermal imagery for specific visual effects or scientific presentations.
+Post-prod can boost thermal visuals for specific visual effects or scientific presentations.

 Related Services